Free Quote

 - Two million tonnes of Waste Electrical and Electronic Equipment (WEEE) items are discarded every year.

-- About 40% of WEEEE comprises big kitchen appliances (e.g. ovens, refrigerators, washing machines).
+- About 40% of WEEEE comprises white goods (e.g. ovens, refrigerators, washing machines).

 - Throughout their lives, the average UK resident can produce 3.3 tonnes of WEEE.